eliazzo/pdf-scraper-v1.0/README.md

-# PDF SCRAPER
+# PDF Scraper

-This is a pdf scraper built using javascript in next.js as part of a spike.
-Currently, the pdf is scanned and the data is printed to the console with no formatting
+This is a PDF scraper built using Javascript in Next.js as part of a larger project spike.
+Currently, the PDF is scanned from local storage and the data is printed to the console with no formatting.

 Next steps: